+Prep work.
 Preheat the oven to 180°C (350°F/gas mark 4).
 Generously grease and flour a the loaf tin.

-To make the batter for the star, add the butter, sugar, vanilla extract, almond extract and yellow food colouring into a large mixing bowl and cream on medium speed until fluffy.
+Make the yellow cake.
+To make the batter for the star, add the butter, sugar, vanilla extract, almond extract and yellow food coloring into a large mixing bowl and cream on medium speed until fluffy.
 Add the eggs one at a time.
 Beat after each addiction and occasionally scrape down the sides of the mixing bowl.
 Stir in the flour, baking powder, salt and milk.
 Combine on low speed until blended.
 Pour the batter into the prepared loaf tin and bake for an hour or until a cake tester or skewer inserted into the middle of the cake comes out clean.
 Allow to cool for 3 hours.

+Cut out the stars.
 After the cake has cooled, remove the browned sides and cut the cake into thick slices.
 Using a star cookie cutter, cut out individual stars.
 Place them on a plate lined with clingfilm and freeze for 30 minutes.

+Prepare the chocolate batter.
 Reheat the oven to 180 degrees Celsius, 350 degrees Fahrenheit or gas mark 4 and prep the loaf tin as shown before.
 Mix the cocoa with hot water and let cool for 10 minutes.
 Just as before, cream the butter, sugar, cocoa mixture, vanilla extract, and vinegar, then add the eggs.
 Mix in the flour, baking soda and buttermilk.

 Assemble and decorate the cake

+Decorate the cake.
 To decorate the cake, we mixed a teaspoon almond extract into our no-fail cream cheese icing and spread on top of the loaf.
 You can then sprinkle on whatever decorations you like or have, we used desiccated coconut and coconut flakes, as well as homemade star sprinkles.